matheusdoedev/azeite-de-dende/README.md

 ### What is that?

-<p> EThis is an institutional website project made with GatsbyJS, BootStrap and StyleComponents.</p>
+<p> This is an institutional website project made with GatsbyJS, BootStrap and StyleComponents.</p>

 ### Why ?